ergebnis/php-package-template/.github/CONTRIBUTING.md

 to regenerate the baseline in [`../phpstan-baseline.neon`](../phpstan-baseline.neon).

-:exclamation: Ideally, the baseline should shrink over time.
+❗️ Ideally, the baseline should shrink over time.

 ## Tests